cloudquery/.github/README.md

 We use [renovate](https://github.com/renovatebot/renovate) for dependency updates via a [GitHub Action](./.github/workflows/renovate.yml).
 All repositories (except this one) use a [common file](./misc/common/renovate.json5) that extends [various configurations](./.github).

+As renovate runs in the context of this repository, it uses a [self hosted renovate configuration](./.github/self-hosted-renovate.json5) file to generate the dependencies updates.

 ## Auto-merging PRs

 We use a GitHub application called [Kodiak](https://kodiakhq.com/) to allow auto-merging of PRs.
-The app will automatically merge any PRs that has the `automerge` label and all required conditions are met (e.g. review approved, status checks passes).
+The application will automatically merge any PRs that has the `automerge` label and all required conditions are met (e.g. review approved, status checks passed).
-The configuration for the application is synced to all repos from [this file](./.github/.kodiak.toml).
+The configuration for the application is synced to all repositories from [this file](./.github/.kodiak.toml).

-We provider a [manually triggered GitHub Action workflow](./.github/workflows/add_automerge_labels.yml) to add the `automerge` label to PRs based on their title.
+We provide a [manually triggered GitHub Action workflow](./.github/workflows/add_automerge_labels.yml) to add the `automerge` label to PRs based on their title.
 You can trigger the workflow from [here](https://github.com/cloudquery/.github/actions/workflows/add_automerge_labels.yml):